Suvay/sjnhs-web-draft/README.md

 ## 📞 Support

-For technical support or content updates, please contact the school administration.
+For technical support or content updates, please contact the developer at +63 9166037530 on Telegram.

 ---